gravitational/gravity/docs/7.x/selinux.md

 Gravity supports SELinux users `sysadm_u` and `unconfined_u` (and their corresponding roles) out of the box.
 If you need to install and manage Gravity clusters using a different user/role, a custom user policy is required.

-TODO: user policy module template

 ## Installation

-The install will automatically use SELinux if a) the host has SELinux enabled and b) installer has SELinux support for the host OS distribution.
+Installer will automatically use SELinux if a) the host has SELinux enabled and b) installer has SELinux support for the host OS distribution.

 Installer does the following as the first step when running on a host with the above conditions met: